 - a.
-Each principal must make the necessary provisions to ensure that all school attendance reports are accurate and timely and must provide the necessary training opportunities for staff to accurately report attendance (F.S. s.1003.23(1)).
-Principals are required to maintain an attendance record which shows the absence or attendance of each child enrolled for each school day of the year.
-(F.S. s.1003.23(2)). - b.
+Each principal must make the necessary provisions to ensure that all school attendance reports are accurate and timely and must provide the necessary training opportunities for staff to accurately report attendance (F.S. s.
+1003.23(1)).
+Principals are required to maintain an attendance record which shows the absence or attendance of each child enrolled for each school day of the year (F.S. s.
+1003.23(2)). - b.
 Upon each unexcused absence, the school shall contact the student's parent in a timely manner (F.S. s.
 1003.26(1)(a). - c.
-If a student has accumulated five days (30 hours) of absences in a marking period or 10 days (60 hours) within,-two marking periods, the principal/designee shall determine if there may be a pattern of nonattendance.
-If there is no acceptable documentation, the principal/designee shall refer the student to the Collaborative Problem-Solving Team to determine if early patterns of truancy are developing, and provide appropriate interventions.
-(F.S. s.1003.26(1)(b)).
+If a student has accumulated five days (30 hours) of absences in a marking period or 10 days (60 hours) within two marking periods, the principal/designee shall determine if there may be a pattern of nonattendance.
+If there is no acceptable documentation, the principal/designee shall refer the student to the Collaborative Problem-Solving Team to determine if early patterns of truancy are developing and provide appropriate interventions (F.S. s.
+1003.26(1)(b)). - d.
+The principal/designee shall provide the Hospital Homebound Services referral packets to the parent of a child who, under the care of a physician that certifies the student is expected to be absent at least 15 school days due to a physical or psychiatric condition.

-^{ &}lt;u>Parent includes either or both parents of a student, any guardian of a student, any person in a parental relationship to a student, or any person exercising supervisory authority over a student in place of the parent (F.S. s.1000.21(5)).

-- d.
-The principal/designee shall provide a the Hospital Homebound Services referral packets to the parent of a child who, under the care of a physician that certifies the student is expected to be absent miss at least 15 or more consecutive school days due to a physical or psychiatric condition. illness, medical condition, or social/emotional reasons, or who would miss excessive days intermittently throughout the year for the same reasons.
 Placement is determined by an IEP committee based on the medical needs of the student. - e.
-If the parent or guardian of a child who has been identified as exhibiting a pattern of non-attendance nonattendance enrolls the child in a home education program, the Superintendent/designee shall refer the parent to a home education review committee composed of the district contact person for home education and at least two home educators selected by the parent from a district list of all home educators who have conducted a home education program for at least three years and have indicated a willingness to serve on the committee. the parent or guardian will be required to attend the portfolio review committee meeting(s) as required (F.S. s.1003.26(1)(f)1). - f.
+If the parent or guardian of a child who has been identified as exhibiting a pattern of nonattendance enrolls the child in a home education program, the parent or guardian will be required to attend the portfolio review committee meeting(s) as required (F.S. s.
+1003.26(1)(f)1). - f.
 Teachers shall report attendance promptly every school day.
-At the elementary level, the homeroom teacher is expected to submit attendance within the first 15 minutes of the school day.
-At the secondary level (grades 6 12), a teacher with students on their roster is expected to record and submit attendance within the first 5 minutes of the class period.
 If the online grading/attendance program is not available or operating properly, teachers will record attendance at the earliest possible opportunity.

-DRIVING PRIVILEGES AND ATTENDANCE
+2. DRIVING PRIVILEGES AND ATTENDANCE

 Florida Statute s.
-322.091 and s.1003.27(2)(b) requires school districts to report to the Division of Highway Safety and Motor Vehicles (DHSMV) the names, dates of birth, sex and social security numbers of students ages 14-18 who accumulate 15 unexcused absences in any consecutive 90 calendar day period.
+322.091 and s.
+1003.27(2)(b) requires school districts to report to the Division of Highway Safety and Motor Vehicles (DHSMV) the names, dates of birth, sex, and social security numbers of students ages 14-18 who accumulate 15 unexcused absences in any consecutive 90 calendar day period.
 Districts are also required to hold hardship hearings if requested by a student whose license has been suspended.
 The Board authorizes the Superintendent to develop administrative procedures to implement this legislation.